Small Producers Initiative

-The Small Producers Initiative (SPI) is a program housed in the Department of Agriculture at Texas State University.
-Our mission is to provide research, outreach and extension to small and medium sized farmers and ranchers, who are historically underserved in Texas.
+The Small Producers Initiative (SPI) is a program housed in the Department of Agricultural Sciences at Texas State University.
+Our mission is to provide research, outreach and extension to historically under-served small and mid-sized farmers and ranchers in Texas.
 Small and mid-sized farms are defined as those with a gross cash farm income (GCFI) of less than $499,999.
 This includes starter farms under 1 acre to ranches or farms of several hundred acres.

 - RURAL-V, awarded by USDA Office of Advocacy and Outreach